 My mission is simple: Give you the confidence and knowledge that you need to make smart decisions in your daily life.
 Now, this is not about being perfect.
 Oh no, it is more about being educated and making better decisions.

 What is in it for you?

-Don’t worry you won’t end up a hippie sitting around a campfire and playing the bongo.
-Although that can be quite an amazing experience.
+Don’t worry, you won’t end up a hippie sitting around a campfire and playing the bongo, although that can be quite a fantastic experience.